CLaughter/word-guess-game/README.md

 # word-guess-game

-This is a fun game with pizaz.
+This is a fun game with pizzaz.

 Guessing which letters are in the word will appear in the appropriate location.